 Step 1

-- Please select the Subnet to change.
+- Select the Subnet to modify.

-- Enter the IP to change.
+- Enter the IP address to change.

-- IP allocation request Click the button.
+- Click the IP Allocation Request button.

 Step 2